 How Does Trump’s Tax Plan Affect Your Tax Bracket?

-If the Senate doesn’t pass Trump’s bill or an alternative, the current tax brackets would sunset and the previous rates would return, including a top marginal rate of 39.6%.
+If Congress doesn’t pass Trump’s bill or a new version of it, the current tax brackets would sunset and the previous rates would return, including a top marginal rate of 39.6%.

 What Are the Current U.S. Tax Brackets?